firebase/functions-samples/isomorphic-react-app/README.md

 This sample uses `react-router` to demonstrate simple routing logic for React.

 The `src` folder contains the source code for React app.
 It also uses [Webpack](https://github.com/webpack/webpack) to bundle the app and generate two bundles, one for the server, and one for the client.
-The server bundle is required by the express server to generate the initial markup (also knows as Server-Side Rendering).
+The server bundle is required by the express server to generate the initial markup (also known as Server-Side Rendering).
 The client bundle is loaded by the browser.

 ## Setting up the sample